harish-AK/Python-projects/README.md

 ## **Language translator**

-Using tkinter an ui in python
+Using tkinter as ui in python

 ## **Text to speech and speech to text**